So by now most of you will have already read a tonne of travel hacks on how to bag cheap flights, and compare deals online.

 Another budget coach provider, again similar to Flixbus but with added freebies such as WiFi, bottled water and magazines on board.
 Take advantage of the breaks inbetween and stretch your legs!

-Both Regiojet and Flixbus amongst other train providers offer night travel, so if you want to save even further on hostels, just grab your neck pillow and sleep throughout the journey, by the time you arrive it will be time for some breakfast. 😊
+Both Regiojet and Flixbus amongst other train providers offer night travel, so if you want to save even further on hostels, just grab your neck pillow and sleep throughout the journey, by the time you arrive it will be time breakfast. 😊

 (Plus you will learn to fall asleep just about anywhere, including the coach)